Tyrn/wei/the-insider-en.typ

      "Also?"
 Bemish winced.
 "Wow!
 Would Shavash really let this  man, wanted by the Galaxy police, participate in an auction."

-     Next to a lighted pond with gold fish, a small man stood - Shavash.
+     Next to a lighted pond with gold fish, a small man stood---Shavash.

      "Thanks for the headman," Bemish said, "what salary should I pay him?"

-     "Nothing - he is your slave."
+     "Nothing---he is your slave."

      Bemish choked.